 There’s no one-size-fits-all treatment for erectile dysfunction.
 Its causes vary, which means you may need to develop a multi-pronged approach to your treatment plan.
 Work with your doctor to come up with the best treatment for you.
 Possible treatments include:

 Lifestyle modifications.
-Lose weight, exercise regularly, manage your medical conditions, quit smoking, and Keep away from alcohol and illicit drugs.
+Lose weight, exercise regularly, manage your medical conditions, quit smoking, and Keep away from alcohol and illicit medications.

 Counseling.
 Look for treatment for anxiety, depression, and other mental health.